akane2518/Project-2/README.md

 Three indicators used are:
     1. Life expectancy
     2. GDP expandature ratio on health
-    3. Basic sanitary access
+    3. Basic sanitary access;

-    Method 1: apply clusterting for classification and Logistic Regeression to predict future GDP expendure on health to improve life expectancy
+    Method 1: apply clusterting for classification and Logistic Regeression to predict future GDP expendure on health to improve life expectancy:
         Import the data
         Prepare the data
         Cluster the countries by life expectancy using K-means